“And I, infinitesimal being,

 – Pablo Neruda

 A few weeks ago, a client asked that question during a session.
-I’ve heard it many times but on this day it annoyed me.
+I’ve heard it so many times but this day it annoyed the snot out of me.
 It was no longer amusing or interesting or merely confounding.
 The idea became annoying because it was, to me, a symbol of all the things we don’t take at face value; how things aren’t enough for us as they appear.
 Right in front of us.

 I know we categorize and compare on purpose.
 The other day, Seth Godin reminded me so.
 I’ve tried to tastefully do that when it comes to the work and to how I appear in the world.
 But I was thrown when asked the question again because it came on the tail of another person saying a second most-annoying, “I don’t think you really know who you are.”
 I also understand that in an effort to explain the inexplicable, the need to compare and categorize takes on a deeper meaning and may become a concrete definition of things.
 We humans have done that since our inception.